PavelZol/AccountLab/README.md

 - Low contention (no need to focus on contended performance)
 - High chance of frequent code changes (thus simple API is preferred)
-- High chance of invariants (locks are preferred)
+- High chance of invariants (locks are going to be needed anyway)

 ## Task